 This is what Price Action is all about.
 No two trades are the same.
 However, we can take what we've learned from the past.
 Then make the best judgment as to where the price is going in the future.

 You are essentially like a detective when you trade price action.
 The point is to gather many pieces of evidence to back up your conclusion.
 You are trading with confluence.
 Sometimes simple is best.
 Study the charts and form an educated conclusion as to where the price will go.

 You just enter the trade 2-3 pips from the break of the nose of the pin bar.

 Step 4: Stop loss

 Place the stop loss 3-5 pips away from the wick.
 The end of the wick will be a support area.
 So if this is broken the trend may continue downward.
-Which is why you place your stop 3-5 pips away from this.
+This is why you place your stop 3-5 pips away from this.

 Step 5: Exit Strategy

-These pin bars are hard to miss and are relatively accurate when you learn why a pin bar formed.
-Pin bar candles can be seen in any time frame.
+These pin bars are hard to miss.
+They are relatively accurate when you learn why a pin bar formed.
+Pin bar candles are shown in any time frame.
 The rule of thumb is, the higher the time frame, the stronger the signals.
 But that does not mean that this will not work on a five-minute time frame.

-Try the price action trading strategy out on a demo account first and see if works for you!
+Try the price action trading strategy out on a demo account first and see if it works for you!
 If you find something that you think can improve it, let us know!
 We love hearing from you guys.
 Also, please give this strategy a 5 star if you enjoyed it!